Understanding the Y combinator

 The Y combinator allows us to call a function recursively in a language that

 doesn’t implement recursion.
-Let’s have a look at an alternative form of fact
+Let’s have a look at an alternative form of fact.

 (define fact-generator (lambda (self) ; Outer lambda (fact-generator) (lambda (n) ; Inner lambda (returned by fact-generator) (if (equal? n 0) 1 (* n (self (- n 1)))))))

 Let’s carefully look at what we just defined.
-We are defining fact-generator
+We are defining fact-generator as

-the outer lambda, a function with one argument self
+the outer lambda, a function with one argument self.
+This function does not

 return the factorial of a number, but instead returns another another lambda

-function that will receive a number n
+function that will receive a number n, and return its factorial.

-essentially the same as our previous fact
+essentially the same as our previous fact function, but this time it’s able to

-use recursion without referencing itself by name by accessing the self
+use recursion without referencing itself by name by accessing the self parameter

 of the outer lambda.

-The important detail is that fact-generator
+The important detail is that fact-generator is supposed to return a factorial

 function, but also expects to receive a factorial function as its self